 - Does anyone else have access to your social network accounts (either currently or in the past)?

-- Does someone have access to your Hootsuite account who shouldn’t have access anymore?
+- Does someone have access to your Hootsuite account who shouldn’t?

-Solution:Change your Hootsuite account password
+Solution:Change your Hootsuite account password.

 What you can do to avoid security threats

-- Change your social network passwords periodically.
+- Periodically change your social network passwords.

-- Change your Hootsuite account password periodically.
+- Periodically change your Hootsuite account password.

 - Be aware of phishing scams that use sites or messages to imitate a contact or organization you know.

 Report a security concern